 Effective July 1, 2024, the Company entered into an amended and restated employment agreement with our Secretary, General Counsel and Senior Vice President, Legal and Corporate Affairs, Patti L. W. McGlasson (the "GC Agreement").
 The GC Agreement was amended solely to include Ms. McGlasson's current title and to place the base salary for Ms. McGlasson into the Appendix to the GC Agreement.
 All other material terms remain unchanged from the agreement entered into with Ms. McGlasson in January 1, 2006 and amended thereafter.
 Pursuant to the General Counsel Agreement, the Company agreed to employ Ms. McGlasson as its Secretary, General Counsel and Sr. Vice President of Legal and Corporate Affairs for one year terms.
 According to the terms of the GC Agreement, the term of the agreement automatically extends for an additional one-year period unless notice of intent to terminate is received by either party at least 6 months prior to the end of the term.
-GC Agreement, Ms. McGlasson's solary of \$233,622 per annum for the fiscal year 2024, and is eligible for annual bonuses at the discretion of the Chief Executive Officer.
+GC Agreement, Ms. McGlasson is entitled to an annualized base salary of \$233,622 per annum for the fiscal year 2024, and is eligible for annual bonuses at the discretion of the Chief Executive Officer.
 Ms. McGlasson's salary for fiscal year 2025 will be \$252,312.
 In addition, Ms. McGlasson is entitled to participate in the Company's equity incentive plans and is entitled to six weeks of paid vacation per calendar year.

 The GC Agreement also includes provisions respecting severance, non-solicitation, non-competition, and confidentiality obligations.
 Pursuant to the General Counsel Agreement, if she terminates her employment for Good Reason (as described below), or, is terminated prior to the end of the employment term by the Company other than for Cause (as described below) or death, she shall be entitled to all remaining salary from the termination date until 24 months thereafter, at the rate of salary in effect on the date of termination, immediate vesting of all options and continuation of all health related plan benefits for a period of 24 months.
-She shall have no obligation to seek other employment term, she shall not be entitled to further compensation.
-Under the General Counsel Agreement, Good Reason includes the assignment of duties inconsistent with her title, a material reduction in salary and perquisites, the relocation of the Company's principal office by 60 miles, if the Company asks her to perform any act which is illegal, including the commission of a crime or act of moral turpitude, failure to perform her duties to the Company, engaging in activities which are directly competitive to or intentionally injurious to the Company, or any material breach of the General Counsel Agreement by Ms. McGlasson.
+She shall have no obligation to seek other employment and any income so earned shall not reduce the foregoing amounts.
+If she is terminated by the Company for Cause (as described below), or at the end of the employment term, she shall not be entitled to further compensation.
+Under the General Counsel Agreement, Good Reason includes the assignment of duties inconsistent with her title, a material reduction in salary and perquisites, the relocation of the Company's principal office by 60 miles, if the Company asks her to perform any act which is illegal, including the commission of a crime or act of moral turpitude, or a material breach of the General Counsel Agreement by the Company.
+Under the General Counsel Agreement, Cause includes conviction of crime involving moral turpitude, failure to perform her duties to the Company, engaging in activities which are directly competitive to or intentionally injurious to the Company, or any material breach of the General Counsel Agreement by Ms. McGlasson.